- Sign-Up: to receive WAI-CooP Project Updates by e-mail

 - Provides responses to frequently asked questions (FAQ) on implementing the EU Web Accessibility Directive (WAD).
 Stakeholders can ask new questions from the “Contact our help desk” link.

 - List of Courses on Digital Accessibility

 - Includes developing a user interface with filtering functionality, a taxonomy to describe courses and certification on digital accessibility with mapping to the WAI Curricula, and promoting and gathering list entries.
-An early prototype List of Courses and Courses submission form is available.
+In addition to the List of Courses, a Course submission form is available.
 This work is being carried out in the W3C Accessibility Education and Outreach Working Group (EOWG).